melles1991/usecuewebsite/_posts/2018-12-02-code-warriors.md

 Why DO people like 'unknown code' so much?
 The key word is 'efficiency'.
 People do not like to reinvent the wheel.
 They want shortcuts and 'unknown code' promises shortcuts and efficiency.
 A true code warrior knows that there are no shortcuts.
 Everybody should design and build there own wheel.
 Maybe, when fully understand how it all works, they should be allowed to choose somebody elses solution.
 Else, why do we make children learn stuff by doing and failing and not by carefully instructing them how to do it right?
 Because we know that trying and failing leads to true understanding of the matter, leads to mastering it.
 We know this is true, yet in an industry where learning is very important, we love to forget this.
 And do you know what the result is?
 An industry full of poor code, poor performance and poor security.

-> It is time for 'code warriors'...

 Allowing too much unknown code is shameful, is costing us lots of money and jeopardizes our privacy and thus our freedom.
 It is time for 'code warriors' to fight unknown code.
 True warriors with angular weaponry, who can see sharp, react fast and hit like a meteor.

 Code warriors: Unite!